CraftAcademy/library-challenge/lib/user stories.md

 >visitor to check out books
 As a library
-In order to keep track of available books
+In order to have good books to offer to the public
-I want the visitor to check out books
+I would like to be able to allow individuals to check out a book

 >return date is one month after checkout